 Average Land Area/House Square Feet

-The average lot size of single-family homes in Camp Biscayne are 2,290 square feet to 9,702 square feet.
+Single-family homes in Camp Biscayne have square footages of between 2,290 square feet to 9,702 square feet.

 Common Property Types or House Styles

-Single-family homes dominate the Camp Biscayne real estate market.
-Homes typically feature tennis courts, pool decks, outdoor kitchens, and other lavish interior amenities.
+Single-family homes make up the Camp Biscayne real estate market.
+Homes typically feature swimming pools with decks, outdoor kitchens, and other lavish interior amenities.

 Average Market Pricing